bcgov/ExchangeLabOps/phases/apply.md

 **Teams that partner with the lab are ready to get started solving a real problem that is complex.**

-Adopting or implementing new technology can be challenging, or desirable, but that is not what we help teams solve for.
-We solve for complex challenges to service delivery that lead to greater public impact.
-This impact includes:
+Implementing new technology can be challenging yet desirable, but it shouldn't be the focus.
+Technology can:
-- delivering better services that meet the needs of citizens; and
+- help deliver better services that meet the needs of citizens; and
-- enabling government to deliver services in better, cost effective ways.
+- enable government to deliver services in better, cost effective ways.

-We help teams develop readiness around problem definition through these steps:
+Before examining technolgy tools or solutions, the Exchange Lab helps teams develop readiness around problem definition through these steps:

 1. Answer focused questions about he potential problem in a Challenge Brief Template
 2. Explore the nature of the problem with experts in service delivery connected through the Digital Delivery Network (we facilitate a workshop)